 Last but not least, is making sure effective and positive communications with the company’s employees, suppliers, customers, and all those who are directly or indirectly affected by the company’s adversities.
 This is a vital step when it comes to the hazard-management system by a company.

-Currently, we are witnessing that the COVID-19 crisis is uncontrollable even though people across the globe are trying from their positions to overcome the epidemic.
+Currently, we are witnessing that the COVID-19 pandemic is uncontrollable even though people across the globe are trying from their positions to overcome the epidemic.
 Efforts are in progress to develop vaccines but still, we are uncertain when they will be produced and made public.
 What’s needed now is a concerted effort instead of individual effort and this is where big businesses can contribute.

 Surely, they have to focus highly on the survival of their businesses.
 They have to figure out the potential opportunities as well as threats and based on that they have to develop a sturdy responsive system.
 This will surely minimize the losses and enable businesses to function smoothly.
 But besides focusing on the businesses, they should also think broadly for the greater interest of humanity.
 Only then, the world can become a better and safe place of living and co-existence.